Before You Start: Planning Your Concrete Slab

 DIY-friendly projects:

-- Slabs under 100 sq ft
+- Small slabs under 100 sq ft

-Hire a professional for:
+Hire a pro for:

 - Garage floors or structural slabs

-- Sloped sites requiring grading
+- Sloped or drainage-heavy sites

 Tools and Materials Needed